Active Miscellaneous Member FAQ

 Q: When is the earliest I can retire?

-A: The earliest you can retire voluntarily for service is on or after attaining age 50 (age 53 for some members) and upon meeting the qualifications for service retirement.
+A: The earliest you can retire voluntarily for service is on or after attaining age 50 (age 53 for Plan A8.603) and upon meeting the qualifications for service retirement.
 You may apply for disability retirement regardless of age if you have at least 10 years of service credit.
 Refer to your Summary of Plan Provisions for detailed retirement qualifications.

 Q: How do I apply for retirement?